pleak-tools/pleak-sql-editor/README.md

 ## Prerequisites

-You need to have [pleak-backend](https://github.com/pleak-tools/pleak-backend), [pleak-frontend](https://github.com/pleak-tools/pleak-frontend), [pleak-sql-analysis](https://github.com/pleak-tools/pleak-sql-analysis) and pleak-sql-editor directories all in the same directory and their names specified in the config.json file.
+You need to locate [pleak-backend](https://github.com/pleak-tools/pleak-backend), [pleak-frontend](https://github.com/pleak-tools/pleak-frontend), [pleak-sql-analysis](https://github.com/pleak-tools/pleak-sql-analysis) and pleak-sql-editor directories all in the same directory and specify their names in the config.json file.
+Read more from sub-repositories how to build each module.

-To set up the [pleak-sql-analysis](https://github.com/pleak-tools/pleak-sql-analysis) tool, you need:
+To use all functionalities of the SQL-privacy editor, set up the [pleak-sql-analysis](https://github.com/pleak-tools/pleak-sql-analysis) tool:

 1) Haskell Tool Stack - to install, execute `wget -qO- https://get.haskellstack.org/ | sh`